mroavi/vim-julia-cell/README.md

 support (`+python` or `+python3` when running `vim --version`).
 If both Python versions are found, the plugin will prefer Python 3.

-ipython-cell depends on [vim-slime] to send the code to IPython, see [Installation](#installation) instructions below.
+ipython-cell depends on [vim-slime] to send the code to Julia, see [Installation](#installation) instructions below.

 Additionally, the cell execution feature requires Tkinter and a